Years 11 and 12 (VCE)

 - challenged to perform to their potential.

-In Year 11 we prepare students for the academic rigour of Year 12 VCE programs, as well as the challenges of school-based apprenticeships through VCAL.
+In Year 11 we prepare students for the academic rigour of Year 12 VCE programs.

 In Year 12, students realise the end of secondary school is near and the wider world is at their doorstep.
 While it can be a stressful time, our Year 12 students thrive under the added responsibility of being College leaders and make the most of the co-curricular opportunities.

 We offer a caring, tolerant, understanding and responsible environment.
-This gives our boys every chance to reach their personal and vocational goals.
+This gives our students every chance to reach their personal and vocational goals.
 Importantly, students are given the space and support to discover for themselves what’s best for them.

 Teamwork and camaraderie are both important elements in the life of a Year 12 student.
 Students work with parents, family, teachers and friends in order to achieve their goals.
-Homeroom Teachers provide support, guidance, encouragement and leadership.
+Mentor Teachers provide support, guidance, encouragement and leadership.